+Calculators Wanted Advertising Articles Links

 Image Courtesy Alex Knight

 The 300-series machines provided similar functionality to the desktop 100-series calculators, but in two different form factors.
 One was the conventional desktop format, but with a newer, more modern-looking design, and keyboard keys that were of a completely different design than the earlier calculators.
 The other form of the 300-series calculators packed the functions into a much smaller, easily portable, battery-operated package.
-The advances in integrated circuit technology that were incorporated into the ACL chip set allowed a practical advanced battery-powered calculator to be made.
+The advances in integrated circuit technology that were incorporated into the TI-made chip set allowed a practical advanced battery-powered calculator to be made.
 Both form factors abandoned the expensive and somewhat fragile Nixie tube displays of the earlier models, replacing them with Burroughs Panaplex II planar gas-discharge seven-segment displays.
-The desktop calculators stuck with the same basic design of the previous-generation machines, utilizing either a Seiko/EPSON Seiko drum-type line printer, or for display calculators, the wonderful Nixie-tube displays used in the earlier generation calculators.
+The desktop calculators stuck with the same basic design of the previous-generation machines, utilizing either a Seiko/EPSON Seiko drum-type line printer, or for display calculators, the wonderful Nixie-tube displays used in the earlier generation desktop calculators.

 The portable machines included a battery compartment into which either four disposable D-cell batteries, or rechargeable Nickel-Cadmium cells could be installed.
 The Nickel-Cadmium batteries that were supplied with the portable calculators were manufactured by Gould, and had a sticker on them identifying them as Computer Design Corporation Part Number 3400017.
 An external power-pack provided ability to operate on AC power, as well as serving as a charger if Ni-Cad batteries were installed in the machine.
 These portable machines were hugely popular, especially with people who had to perform complex calculations "in the field", such as surveyors and construction workers.